 Relying on spreadsheets or other manual lists is a difficult approach: at scale, it becomes next to impossible to keep this kind of documentation up to date.

 Without an effective system for cataloging what is and isn’t in use, schools can’t come close to implementing cohesive security plans that are consistent across entire campuses.
-Tiers of security (along the lines of the great work that PASS or Partner Alliance for Safer Schools is doing for K-12 schools) can only exist once schools, colleges, and universities understand what they have in place today.
+Tiers of security (along the lines of the great work that PASS or Partner Alliance for Safer Schools is doing for K-12 school districts) can only exist once schools, colleges, and universities understand what they have in place today.

-Also worth noting here is the fact that campus security departments face a near constant need to upgrade and replace older equipment.
+Also, worth noting here is the fact that campus security departments face a near constant need to upgrade and replace older equipment.
 Again, without a comprehensive picture of what devices are deployed where, and their attributes such as age and status on software versions, upgrade plans devolve into a break-fix approach rather than a proactive, intentional one.

 2. Contrast What You Have with What You Want and Need